 Table 1.4.1.1 shows the gag annual overfishing limit, acceptable biological catch, and optimum yield yields for 2011-2015+ years, plus the unadjusted sector allocations for the annual catch target.
 The 2011 catch limits were adopted through a 2011 interim rule and are not part of this amendment.
 They are included in this amendment for information only.
-This amendment specifies the 2012-2015+ annual catch targets are adopted in this amendment following the Amendment 30B protocol.
+This amendment specifies the 2012-2015+ annual catch limits and annual catch targets along with the unadjusted sector allocations of the annual catch targets are adopted in this amendment following the Amendment 30B protocol.